chrisdugne/www-jekyll/resume/index.md

 <h2>Experience</h2>

 <p>
-Here are all the projects I've contributed to or created.
+Here are all the projects I've created or contributed to.
 </p>
 <p>
 Some lasted more than one year, so I've chosen the year during which there were the most contributions.